Skip to main content

 Star Topology

 Also called "hub and spoke."
 In a star topology, there is one node which all other nodes connect to and through which all data flows.
-Any number of the nodes at the outside of the star can fail without disrupting communication between any other nodes on the network, but if the node that all other nodes are connected to fails, the entire network fails.
+Any number of nodes on the outside of the star can fail without disrupting communication between other nodes on the network, but if the node that all other nodes are connected to fails, the entire network fails.

 In Ethernet networking, most small networks use star topology, with a switch at the center and other devices plugged into it.
 Networks of up to three switches can be considered star topology.
 In larger networks, the switch at the center of the star is a core switch that can handle much more traffic than the switches at the outside of the network.